fhcrc/taxtastic/README.rst

 ===========

-Taxtastic is a python package used to build and maintain reference packages-- i.e. collections of reference trees, reference alignments, profiles, and associated taxonomic information.
+Taxtastic is a python package used to build and maintain reference packages, i.e. collections of reference trees, reference alignments, profiles, and associated taxonomic information.

 .. image:: https://travis-ci.org/fhcrc/taxtastic.svg?branch=master